Botanical Ingredient

 Why We Use It

 Chamomile is the herb I associate most with gentleness that actually works.
-The bisabolol and chamazulene in its flowers are not mild in their effects — they are among the most effective botanical anti-inflammatories available.
+The bisabolol and chamazulene in its flowers are not mild in their character — they are among the most valued botanical compounds in skin care.
 But the way chamomile delivers them is soft, suitable even for the most sensitive and reactive skin.
-I grow it because a medicinal garden without chamomile would feel incomplete, and because it fills the cooler months beautifully when the summer herbs have gone dormant.
+I grow it because a botanical garden without chamomile would feel incomplete, and because it fills the cooler months beautifully when the summer herbs have gone dormant.